guikarai/PE-LinuxONE/index.md

 (dynamic) Dynamic engine loading support
 ```
 ### 2. Configuring OpenSSL
-To use the ibmca engine and to benefit from the Cryptographic hardware support, the configuration file of OpenSSL needs to be modified.
-To customize the OpenSSL configuration to enable dynamic engine loading for ibmca, complete the following steps:
+To use the ibmca engine and to benefit from the Cryptographic hardware support, the configuration file of OpenSSL needs to be adjusted.
+To customize OpenSSL configuration to enable dynamic engine loading for ibmca, complete the following steps.
 #### 2.1.
 Locate the OpenSSL configuration file, which in our Ubuntu 16.04.3 LTS distribution is in this subdirectory:
 ```
 root@crypt06:~# ls /usr/share/doc/openssl-ibmca/examples